Russia blasts Kyiv, other Ukrainian cities in deadly strikes

 Some of the strikes hit near the government quarter in the symbolic heart of the capital, where parliament and other major landmarks are located.
 A glass tower housing offices was significantly damaged, most of its blue-tinted windows blown out.

-Ukrainian President Volodymyr Zelenskyy said Russian forces launched dozens of missiles and Iranian-built drones against Ukraine.

-The General Staff of the Ukraine Armed Forces said 75 missiles were fired against Ukrainian targets, with 41 of them neutralized by air defenses.

-The targets were civilian areas and energy facilities in 10 cities, Zelenskyy said in a video address.
+Russian forces targeted civilian areas and energy facilities in 10 cities, Ukrainian President Volodymyr Zelenskyy said in a video address.
 The Russians “chose such a time and such targets on purpose to inflict the most damage,” Zelenskyy said.

 The morning strikes sent Kyiv residents into bomb shelters for the first time in months.
 The city’s subway system stopped train services and again made the stations available as places for refuge.